Supreme Court strikes down mandatory victim surcharges

-The Supreme Court of Canada has ruled that a law that sparked a near rebellion among judges is a form of cruel and unusual punishment, and therefore unconstitutional.
+A law that prompted a rare rebellion among judges has been declared cruel and unusual punishment, and therefore unconstitutional, by the Supreme Court of Canada.

-The former Conservative government made an existing “victim surcharge” mandatory for all convicted offenders.
-Before the fall of 2013, judges could waive the financial charge for offenders they deemed unable to pay.
-(A Liberal government bill that would give judges back their discretion over the surcharge is now before the Senate.)

-The case before the Supreme Court involved several impoverished offenders from Ontario and Quebec, including a blind, mentally ill woman with a monthly income of $831.
-She had pleaded guilty to assault and uttering threats, and faced a surcharge of $200.
-The appeal courts in Ontario and Quebec had ruled the mandatory surcharge constitutional.

-The mandatory nature of the charge prompted bursts of public criticism from judges.
-Ontario Provincial Court Justice Colin Westman, in an interview with The Globe and Mail, called it a “tax on broken souls.”
-(He is now retired, but was a sitting judge in Kitchener at the time.)

-Like many other judges in several provinces, he found a creative way around the charge.
-The victim-surcharge law gave judges the option of setting a fine, as an alternative to the $100 or $200 surcharge; whatever the fine was, a surcharge of 30 per cent would be tacked on.
-Justice Westman set the fine at $1, bringing a surcharge of 30 cents.
-Justice Patrick Healy, then of the Quebec Court, wrote a 10,000-word ruling explaining why he was setting the fine at $5, with a surcharge of $1.50.
-(The federal Liberal government has since elevated Justice Healy to the Quebec Court of Appeal, the highest court in the province.)
+The mandatory “victim surcharge” was a centrepiece of the former Conservative government’s crime agenda.
+Until October, 2013, judges had the discretion to waive the automatic financial penalty, which was created in the late 1980s.
+The Conservatives said the mandatory penalty – $100 for each minor crime, and $200 for each major one – would promote accountability among offenders and help pay for victim services.

+But the Supreme Court said in a ruling released on Friday there was no accountability in trying to squeeze money from the very poor, the homeless and the addicted.
+It cited the case of Shaun Michael, an Inuit man living in Ottawa on $250 a month who faced a surcharge of $900 for minor assaults, mischief and breaches of probation.
+“It is what most Canadians would call an abhorrent and intolerable punishment,” Justice Sheilah Martin wrote for a 7-2 majority.

+He had ordered fines of $1 in some cases, producing a surcharge of 30 cents.

+“It sort of validates what we started," he said.
+"What I did was cavalier but I always figured, ‘My God, if I can’t speak up for these kinds of things, God help us.”

-Other judges gave 25, 50 or even 99 years to pay.
-And one judge even struck down the mandatory charge as unconstitutional, without giving the Crown a chance to respond.
-(That ruling was overturned on appeal.)
+Other judges in several provinces granted 25, 50 or even 99 years to pay.
+One judge declared the surcharge unconstitutional without giving the Crown a chance to respond.
+(A higher court overturned that ruling.)

-The mandatory victim surcharge also prompted discord among judges.
-Justice Kevin Phillips of Brockville, just beginning on the Ontario Court of Justice, criticized judges for thwarting Parliament’s will, calling it a "recipe for arbitrariness.”
-Within months, the Conservative government elevated him to the Ontario Superior Court in Ottawa.
+The effect of the ruling is to strike down the victim surcharge itself, not just the mandatory part.
+That leaves the future of the surcharge to the Liberal government, which has proposed a law giving judges back their discretion over it that is awaiting passage by the Senate.

+“We are reviewing the decision and will take the necessary time to carefully consider its potential impacts on [the proposed law]," a spokesman for Justice Minister Jody Wilson-Raybould said.

 Welcome to The Globe and Mail’s comment community.
 This is a space where subscribers can engage with each other and Globe staff.
 Non-subscribers can read and sort comments but will not be able to engage with them in any way.
 Click here to subscribe.